Arduino Soil Moisture Sensor Tutorial - Complete Wiring Guide & Code

 Simple Soil Moisture Detector Circuit

-If you are a beginner at electronic and circuit design, and you are interested in soil moisture sensors this simple project could be for you as this project uses a piece of perfboard as soil moisture sensor and uses analog circuitry designed with basic transistors to detect soil moisture..
+If you are a beginner at electronics and circuit design, and you are interested in soil moisture sensors, this simple project could be for you, as this project uses a piece of perfboard as a soil moisture sensor and uses analog circuitry designed with basic transistors to detect soil moisture..

 Complete Project Code